practicalli/clojure/clojure-tools/deps-edn-aliases.md

 Aliases can be defined in a project `deps.edn` or be available to all projects via the `~/.clojure/deps.edn` configuration file.

-> #### Hint::practicalli/clojure-deps-edn adds common aliases and tools
+> #### Hint::practicalli/clojure-deps-edn adds common aliases and tools for all projects
-> Create a fork of the [practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn) on GitHub.
-Clone that fork to instantly have access to dozens of tools for Clojure software development.
+> A configuration designed to work across all Clojure projects, containing unique and meaningful alias names for ease of understanding.
 >
-> All tools are provided via libraries and are only downloaded on first use or if versions of libraries are updated.
+> Recommend forking [practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn) and clone that fork to `~/.clojure/` to instantly have access to over 30 tools for Clojure software development.
+All tools are provided via libraries so are only downloaded on first use, or if versions of libraries are updated.

 ## Using an alias